 Nanophase is an advanced materials and applications developer and commercial manufacturer with an integrated family of materials technologies.
 Nanophase produces engineered nano and sub-micron materials for use in a variety of diverse markets: personal care including sunscreens, architectural coatings, industrial coating ingredients, abrasion-resistant additives, plastics additives, medical diagnostics, energy, architectural window cleaning and restoration, and a variety of polishing applications, including semiconductors and optics.
 We target markets in which we feel practical solutions may be found using our products.
 We work closely with current and potential customers in these target markets to identify their material and performance requirements and market our materials to various end-use applications manufacturers.
 Recently developed technologies have made certain new products possible and opened potential new markets.
 For example, we have applied our skills at producing precisely defined nanomaterials to now create and sell sub-micron material products.
 Our focus is on customer need where we believe we have an advantage, as opposed to pushing one particular technology.
-We expect growth in end-user (manufacturing customers, including customers of Nanophase s customers) adoption in 2013 and beyond.
-Our initiatives in targeted market areas are progressing at differing rates of speed, but we have been broadly moving through testing and development cycles, and in a number of cases believe we are approaching first revenue or next stage revenue with particular customers in the industries referenced above.
-For example, we commercially launched our family of abrasion-resistant additives during 2011 at the European Coatings Show, and have been working with potential customers, and now commercial customers, since.
-Our largest customer launched a new product in 2012 that featured material we developed.
-We also developed new solutions in the polishing and energy-management areas.
-We expect that we will both work more deeply with current customers and attract additional customers, which should help us achieve growth in these markets in 2013 and beyond.
+We expect growth in end-user (manufacturing customers, including customers of Nanophase s customers) adoption in 2014 and beyond.
+Our initiatives in targeted market areas are progressing at differing rates of speed, but we have been broadly moving through testing and development cycles, and in a number of cases, believe we are approaching first revenue or next stage revenue with particular customers in the industries referenced above.
+For example, our largest customer launched a new product in 2012 that featured material we developed.
+We also developed new solutions in the polishing and energy-management areas during 2013.
+We expect that we will both work more deeply with current customers and attract additional customers, which should help us achieve growth in these markets in 2014 and beyond.